naninovel/docs/docs/guide/integration-options.md

 ![](https://i.gyazo.com/6349692c2e2036e908e41c3d89509102.png)

-Unless you want to begin your game in novel mode, you would rather manually initialize the engine when it's actually needed by either invoking a static `RuntimeInitializer.InitializeAsync()` method from C# or adding a `Runtime Initializer` component to a game object on scene; the latter will make the engine initialize when the scene is loaded in Unity.
+Unless you want to begin your game in novel mode, you would rather manually initialize the engine when it's actually needed by either invoking a static `RuntimeInitializer.Initialize()` method from C# or adding a `Runtime Initializer` component to a game object on scene; the latter will make the engine initialize when the scene is loaded in Unity.

 Below is an example of manual initialization from a [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) script: